jyjulianwong/Obsidian-Server/README.md

 terraform output acm_certificate_validation_records
 ```

-### 5. Add the ACM validation record to Cloudflare — human action
+### 5. Add the ACM validation record to Cloudflare

 In the Cloudflare dashboard for your domain → **DNS**, add the CNAME record printed above: